Missouri IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Missouri?

-Missouri IOLTA trust accounts are governed by Missouri Rules of Professional Conduct Rule 4-1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Missouri IOLTA program.
+Missouri IOLTA trust accounts are governed by Missouri Rule 4-1.15.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Missouri IOLTA program.

 How often must Missouri attorneys reconcile their IOLTA accounts?

-Missouri attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Missouri attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Missouri attorneys retain IOLTA records?

-Missouri attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Missouri Rules of Professional Conduct Rule 4-1.15.
-Disbo retains all records automatically for the required period.
+Missouri attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Missouri Rule 4-1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a Missouri IOLTA account is overdrawn?

-Required — bank must notify Missouri Lawyer Trust Account Foundation.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify Missouri Office of Chief Disciplinary Counsel.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Missouri IOLTA interest go?